Blue Caprice: Plot

-Lee moves to the United States from Antigua by himself; his mother cannot move due to her job.
+In 2002, Lee moves to the United States from Antigua and Barbuda by himself; his mother cannot come with him due to her job.
 As a lone teenager, Lee comes in contact with John.
 John is living with his three children: one daughter and two sons.
 After spending some time together, John and Lee move to Tacoma, Washington, alongside John's girlfriend Angela.
-John starts introducing Lee as his son.
+John starts introducing Lee to others as his son.

-John meets his old-time friend, Ray, while going for a jog with Lee.
-Ray introduces Lee to guns.
-Lee turns out to be a natural marksman.
+John meets his old-time friend from his military service, Ray, while going for a jog with Lee.
+Ray introduces Lee to firearms and Lee turns out to be a skilled marksman.
 One day, John tries to contact his children in Maryland but is unsuccessful due to a restraining order.
 Frustrated by this, John comes home and has an argument with Angela over a petty issue; Angela throws John and Lee out of her house.
 John and Lee move in with Ray, his wife, and their toddler son.
 Lee discovers a cache of firearms in Ray's basement.

 Gradually, John brainwashes an impressionable Lee into committing murders.
-Lee commits his first murder by shooting a neighbor point-blank in the head.
+Lee commits his first murder by shooting a woman point-blank in the head at her house.
 John encourages Lee to commit more murders in order to pay back the favor of bringing Lee to the United States.
 Lee commits his next murder by shooting a pub owner in the back and robbing him.
-With the robbery money, John and Lee buy a dark blue Chevrolet Caprice Classic.
-John teaches Lee how to drive and modifies the car's rear, adding a small makeshift gun port to the trunk.
+With the robbery money, John and Lee buy a dark blue Chevrolet Caprice.
+John teaches Lee how to drive and modifies the car's rear, by cutting out a small makeshift gun port underneath the trunk.

-In October 2002, John and Lee conduct a siege of terror on the Washington, D.C. metropolitan area.
-Using a Bushmaster XM-15 rifle fired from the Caprice's gun port, they commit a series of random shootings in public places for two weeks, plunging the public into fear and hysteria.
-The Montgomery County Police Department and the Federal Bureau of Investigation start investigating the attacks.
-One night, the two park in a no-parking spot to sleep; law enforcement, having caught up to them, surround their car and apprehend them, ending their ten-month-long crime spree, which caused 17 deaths and 10 injuries.
+John and Lee then conduct a siege of terror on the Washington, D.C. metropolitan area.
+Using a rifle fired from the Caprice's gun port, they commit a series of random shootings in public places for two weeks, plunging the public into fear and hysteria.
+The police start investigating the attacks.
+One night, the two park in a no-parking spot at a rest stop to sleep.
+A state trooper investigates their car for parking illegally and discovers it is the sniper's car and they are arrested.

-Five months later, Lee is held in prison.
-He is visited by a lawyer who tries to question him about the motives of the random killings.
-Lee remains stubborn and asks, "Where is my father?" as police officers escort him back to his cell.
+Five months later, Lee is in a Virginian prison.
+He is visited by a juvenile case worker who tries to question him about the motives of the random killings.
+Lee remains stubborn and asks, "Where is my father?" as correctional officers escort him back to his cell.